|Richard G Heck|

 Heck's first book, Frege's Theorem, was published by Oxford University Press in September 2011.
 His second book, Reading Frege's Grundgesetze, a study of Parts I and II of Frege's little-known magnum opus, appeared in November 2012.

-Heck is Associate Editor for Philosophy of Mathematics at Thought and is a member of the editorial boards of Philosophers' Imprint, Philosophia Mathematica, the Journal of Philosophical Logic, and the Journal for the History of Analytic Philosophy.
+Heck is Associate Editor for Philosophy of Mathematics and Philosophy of Language at Thought and is a member of the editorial boards of Philosophers' Imprint, Philosophia Mathematica, the Journal of Philosophical Logic, and the Journal for the History of Analytic Philosophy.
 He is also a panelist at Ask Philosophers.